plainionist/Plainion.IronDoc/README.md

 ## Usage

-Just install the nuget package for the projects you want to have API doc.
+Just install the nuget package "Plainion.IronDoc.AfterBuild " for the projects you want to have API doc.
 IronDoc will then automatically during normal build create a <project file>.md file next to the <project file>.csproj file.

 You can then check this file into your source control system.